Travel Medical Insurance for Parents Visiting the US

 Coverage amounts for medical expenses can vary widely depending on the policy.
 A good starting point is to look for policies with coverage amounts of at least $50,000, but it is important to consider the specific healthcare needs of your parents or relatives when selecting coverage amounts.
 It would be best to go higher if your parents are older or have health concerns.

-Make sure the insurance policy covers emergency medical expenses, including hospitalization, doctor's visits, and urgent care.Visitors insurance policies are designed to cover these inherently, but their coverage details may vary from plan to plan.
+Travel insurance policies are created to cover emergency medical expenses, including hospitalization, doctor's visits, and urgent care, but their coverage details may vary from plan to plan.
 Be sure to read the plan terms to understand what the details and extent of coverage each plan offers.

 Use the insurance coverage estimator tool to plug in a potential scenario and cost to get an estimate of which plans will cover you and how much could be covered.